elibroftw/blog.elijahlopez.ca/content/posts/university/bu-397-intermediate-financial-accounting-II.md

 - Diluted WACS: `100000 + 20000 + 32000 * 9/12` = 144,000
 - Diluted EPS: $3.32

+### Diluted EPS: If-Converted Preferred Shares

+Similar to convertible bonds, add back the preferred dividend to earnings for common shareholders.
+Dividends paid to preferred share holders are net of taxes.
+Therefore, there is no tax to account for.

 ### Diluted EPS: Options and Warrants

 - Assume options are exercised the later of: the beginning of the year and the issue date